 Note: The maps on left and right present the low- and high-end estimates for annual emission reduction potential for each county, respectively.
-[The magnitude of these reductions, as labeled, is incorrect.
-However, the geographic distribution of the potential reductions is still accurate.]

 The payment rates from the USDA Grassland Reserve Program (GRP), a voluntary program which support conservation activities on grazing land in the US and that, as of 2011, had accumulated enrollment of roughly 300,000 acres.
 Converting from per-acre payment rates, a range from \$0.68 to \$6.10 per tCO2e was found.
 It is important to recognize, however, that these payment rates reflect the payments sufficient to incentivize participation in the GRP, and that any additional commitments, costs, or restrictions on land management that would be involved with participation in an AGC offset project would justify a higher cost per ton of emission reductions achieved.